 Before beginning the installation process on the ground mount assembly, ensure that the foundation has been prepared.
 Foundation specifications are provided by Kratos and may be used as a reference by civil engineering personnel when preparing the foundation for local soil conditions.
 These specifications are available before the shipment arrives by contacting the Customer Service Center or your Account Manager.

-- Foundation should be dimensioned as detailed in Mount Assembly Instructions (see Table 1.2) - Sweep foundation clear of any dirt or debris - To ensure smooth surface for mount, scrape foundation pads as shown in Figure 1-2 - Studs should extend 3 in. above the ground and are 7/8 in. in diameter - Apply stick wax to stud threads to ease later connections
+- Sweep foundation clear of any dirt or debris - To ensure smooth surface for mount, scrape foundation pads as shown in Figure 1-2 - Apply stick wax to stud threads to ease later connections

 Figure 1-2: Scraping Foundation Pads